krahets/hello-algo/en/docs/chapter_array_and_linkedlist/ram_and_cache.md

     The storage hierarchy of computers embodies a delicate balance among speed, capacity, and cost.
 In fact, such trade-offs are common across all industrial fields, requiring us to find the optimal balance point between different advantages and constraints.

-In summary, **hard disk is used for long-term storage of large amounts of data, RAM is used for temporary storage of data being processed during program execution, and cache is used for storage of frequently accessed data and instructions**, to improve program execution efficiency.
-The three work together to ensure efficient operation of the computer system.
+In summary, **hard disks are used for long-term storage of large amounts of data, RAM is used to temporarily store the data being processed during program execution, and cache is used to store frequently accessed data and instructions**, thereby improving program execution efficiency.
+The three work together to keep the computer system running efficiently.

 As shown in the diagram below, during program execution, data is read from the hard disk into RAM for CPU computation.
-Cache can be viewed as part of the CPU, **it intelligently loads data from RAM**, providing the CPU with high-speed data reading, thereby significantly improving program execution efficiency and reducing reliance on slower RAM.
+Cache can be viewed as part of the CPU. **By intelligently loading data from RAM**, it provides the CPU with high-speed access to data, significantly improving program execution efficiency and reducing reliance on slower RAM.

 ![Data Flow Among Hard Disk, RAM, and Cache](ram_and_cache.assets/computer_storage_devices.png){ class="animation-figure" }